$125 off any CGM Plan. Use code FALL125

 Your carb needs may vary depending on your diet.
 If you're following a low-carb diet, you'll want fewer carbs.

-Depending on your unique needs, you may look for something containing anywhere from five to 30 grams of carbs, preferably from mostly whole grain, starchy veggie, or whole fruit content rather than added sugars.
+Depending on your unique needs, you may look for something containing anywhere from five to 30 grams of carbs.
+You would want your carb nutrition sources mostly from whole grain, starchy veggies, or whole fruit content rather than added sugars.

-Fat content will vary as well, but most snack bars will contain five to 10 grams of fat.
-If you’re unsure of how many carbohydrates are optimal for your overall wellness, consider consulting a registered dietitian or nutritionist for guidance.
+The fat content will also vary, but most snack bars contain five to 10 grams of fat.
+If you're unsure of how many carbohydrates are optimal for your overall wellness, consider consulting a credentialed expert like a registered dietitian or nutritionist for nutrition advice.

 Micronutrients

 Whole foods are naturally rich in vitamins and minerals.
-However, some snack bars are so processed that they’ve lost much of their inherent micronutrient value.
+However, some snack bars are so processed that they lose much of their inherent micronutrient value.

-Many companies may add additional nutrient supplements to the mix, making the snack bar more of a supplement than a food.
-To make sure you’re consuming adequate amounts of your micronutrients, it’s good to keep tabs on which foods you’re eating may contain added supplements.
+Many companies may add additional nutrient supplements, such as paprika, mushroom, and spirulina extract, to the mix, making the snack bar more of a supplement than a food.
+To ensure you're consuming adequate amounts of your micronutrients, keeping tabs on which foods you're eating may contain added supplements is a good idea.

 Fiber